-Description - Our Designer Series Slate Flex tiles provide you with the same great quality and benefits as our standard Slate Flex tiles, but in a larger form.
+Description – Our Designer Series Slate Flex tiles provide you with the same great quality and benefits as our standard Slate Flex tiles but in a larger form.
 This beautiful collection of tiles features several colors that are to die for.
 From hardy Earth Tones to the Bright and Bold, we are sure you will find a color that will match any room’s décor.
-Since these interlocking tiles are made from flexible PVC plastic, they present a softer, warmer and more comfortable alternative to natural stone or ceramic.
-But not only are our tiles built to look great, they have also been built to last, being backed by an industry leading 25 year warranty.
+Since these interlocking tiles are made from flexible PVC plastic, they present a softer, warmer, and more comfortable alternative to natural stone or ceramic.
+Not only are our tiles built to look great, but they have also been built to last, being backed by an industry-leading Lifetime Residential Warranty.

 Note: Flex tile colors are produced in batches, which can lead to color variations in your order.
 All colors may present some color variation, but Black, Dark Gray, and Light Gray can produce the most.
 These three colors can vary greatly between batches and thus it is recommended that you order more flooring than is needed for mistakes and replacements.
 This in turn gives you the greatest chance to keep continuity across your floor.
 Batching will also affect color variation between samples and your order with Black, Dark Gray, and Light Gray showing the most variation.

-Material – Slate pattern tiles are constructed of 100% proprietary blend of flexible virgin PVC that is Phthalate Free, and guarantees a durable, vibrant, and attractive low cost floor tile solution.
-This material also ensures that the tiles are flexible in order to have the anti-fatigue flooring qualities often associated with rubber flooring but also the long wear life and chemical resistance associated with PVC tiles.
+Material – Slate pattern tiles are constructed of a 100% proprietary blend of flexible virgin PVC that is Phthalate Free and guarantees a durable, vibrant, and attractive low-cost floor tile solution.
+This material also ensures that the tiles are flexible to have the anti-fatigue flooring qualities often associated with rubber flooring but also the long wear life and chemical resistance associated with PVC tiles.

 Size – 20" x 20"